How to Do Payroll in Washington State

 If you are hiring employees for the first time, you need to refile your business license application with the state.
 Then the Employment Security Department will get you the information to set up your state unemployment tax account and the L&I will contact you to start your workers’ compensation insurance account.

-You must report new employees within 20 days of hire using the SAW portal.
-You can create an account before filling out the form.
+You must report new employees within 20 days of hire.
 To report, you need the employee’s W-4, birth date, and hire date.

 Lunch and Other Break Time Requirements